Night vision goggles

 So here's a way to invent goggles that boost light.
 What if we turn

-into electricity, boost the electricity, and then turn the boosted
+the light into electricity, boost the electricity, and then turn the boosted

 electricity back into light?
 That should make the light much brighter